FI-37/todo-crud-issa/README.md

 # todo-crud-issa
-Littlw TODO application for the web
+Little TODO application for the web